Goodwillie Calculus via Adjunction and LS Cocategory: Dual adjunction

-Now, about the maps.
 The map into the product is the map induced by each map from the original diagram between $X([n]-S)$ and $X([n]-s)$ for all $s \in S$.
 The map from $\ast =\prod \limits_{s \in S} \ast$ is the choice of a point in each copy of $\X([n]-s)$.
 If each space is based, this is the base point.
 If not, we need to start with connected spaces and have made a choice of base point.
 This map is the opposite of collapsing each space in $\coprod \limits_{s \in S} \X(s)$ to the point indexing it.
-Pre-composing with the right adjoint to hocolim gives us
+Pre-composing with the right adjoint to hocolim yields

-using that $X^{\Delta^0} \cong X$, so the final element is unchanged, which is our $R^n$.
-Note that this limit is actually a homotopy limit because the bottom map is a fibrant replacement of the diagonal.
+We using that $X^{\Delta^0} \cong X$, so the final element is unchanged.
+Note that this limit is a model for the homotopy limit of the inner diagram, where $X$ is replaced by $X^{\Delta^S}$ and the bottom map is a fibrant replacement of the diagonal.
 Then $L^n$ is inclusion followed by hocolim.

-If we allowed the final element, i.e. $S=[n]$, this clearly yields $X$.
-Then, for every singleton $s \in S$, we get $P_s X$, i.e. paths in $X$ based at whatever point was chosen by the map of $s$ into $X$.
+For $S=[n]$, the above construction produces $X$.
+For every singleton $s \in S$, we get $P_s X$, i.e. paths in $X$ based at whatever point was chosen by the map of $s$ into $X$.
 If $X$ is based already, these are all copies of the ``normal'' based path space, $P_\ast X$.
-Then we have for $S=\{i,j\}$, loop spaces.
+Then we have at the $S=\{i,j\}$-indexed spoos loops on $X$.

 For example, for $X$ based and $[n]=\{0,1\}$, $R^1 X$ is